AyushBiswas20/Brazil_Ecommerce_sales_analysis/README.md

 ## Tools I used

-- MySQL as the main database (I also kept a SQLite backup, and I am glad I did)
+- MySQL as the main database (I also kept a SQLite backup)
 - Python (pandas) to load the CSVs into the database and to verify the loads
 - SQL (MySQL Workbench) for the 18 business questions
 - pandas and matplotlib/seaborn in Jupyter for charts, RFM segmentation and cohort analysis